- City Manager's Office

 - Where differences occurred, female residents gave higher positive ratings to the sense of community and community pride, and the overall direction Urbandale is taking than male residents.

 Additionally, the city cross tabulated survey questions by geographic area (PDF), Polk County or Dallas County.
 Notable differences between geographic subgroups include:

-- Residents in Polk County were more likely to positively rate sense of community and recommend living in Urbandale to someone who asks.
+- Residents in Dallas County were more likely to positively recommend living in Urbandale to someone who asks.

-- Polk County residents tended to give higher ratings than residents in Dallas County to aspects of Governance; including the job Urbandale does at welcoming citizen involvement, acting in the best interest of the community and treating all residents fairly.
+- Polk County residents tended to give higher ratings than residents in Dallas County to the value of services for the taxes paid to Urbandale.

 2018 & Other Past Survey Results

 Urbandale conducted an in-house survey in 1999, 2002, 2004, and 2006.
 The NCS was used to conduct the 2009, 2011, 2013, 2016, 2018 surveys.
 Review these past survey result reports.